Have you also been reading a lot about blockchain?

 So I’ve had a general idea of what it is for while, but I recently decided that it was time to really figure out what it really involves.

-While doing this, I discovered something interesting: the concept of blockchain aligns so well with the work we do at This is Productivity.
+While doing this, I discovered something interesting: the concept of blockchain aligns so well with the work we do at WNDYR.
 But before I explain why, here’s a bit of an introduction to the topic.

 Blockchain Simplified: A Decentralised System with Massive Potential